mhagstrand/slate/source/includes/_api_CRUD_orders.md

 #### <span class="jumptarget"> Changing the Order Status </span>

-The `status` property cannot be edited directly as it is generated based on the `status_id`.
+The `status` property cannot be edited directly, because it is generated based on the `status_id`.

 Use the `status_id` property to set the order to a specific state.
 The list of available statuses is provided by the [Order Statuses](/api/v2#order_statuses) resource.
 If the store has subscribed to Avalara Premium, tax documents are submitted when the `status_id` property changes.
 The following table details the behavior for `PUT` operations.
 See also the list of [Paid Statuses](#paid-status).